 (ii) Double circulatory system:

-in double circulatory system, the blood passes through the heart twice every time it makes one complete movement round the body.
+in a double circulatory system, the blood passes through the heart twice every time it makes one complete movement around the body.
 Each time the blood passes through the heart, it goes through a separate pathway.

 differences between diffusion and circulatory system

 1. It occurs mainly in small organisms

 2. It takes place at a slow rate.

 4. It does not require the expenditure of energy

 - It takes place at a faster rate.

 - It is more efficient.

 - It requires the expenditure of more energy.